cbartondock/prevbaseautomation/readme.md

 ## Configuration File
 Finally we come to the config file `config.txt`.
 It has several options, all of which are self explanatory (and explained via comments in the config file itself).
 They are

-  * shear: A decimal between -1 and 1, <0 means the top of the image moves right, >0 means the top of the image moves left.
+  * _shear_ A decimal between -1 and 1, <0 means the top of the image
+  moves right, >0 means the top of the image moves left.
 Typically you will want to stay between -.1 and .1 but I left it open.
-  * buttonopacity: A decimal between 0 and 1, pretty self explanatory.
+  * _buttonopacity_ A decimal between 0 and 1, pretty self explanatory.
-  * buttonsizeboost: A decimal between -1 and 1, >0 increases button size, <0 decreases buttonsize.
+  * _buttonsizeboost_ A decimal between -1 and 1, >0 increases button size, <0 decreases buttonsize.
 Again going that far from 0 isn't useful.
-  * posterize: An integer between 1 and 8, or any negative number if you want to disable posterize (it is disabled by default).
+  * _posterize_ An integer between 1 and 8, or any negative number if you want to disable posterize (it is disabled by default).
 The integer represents the number of bits you are reducing the color to, ie 1 is the most posterized and 8 the least.
-  * solarize: An integer between 1 and 256, or any negative number if you want to disable solarize (it is disabled by default).
+  * _solarize_ An integer between 1 and 256, or any negative number if you want to disable solarize (it is disabled by default).
 The integer represents the value above and including which colors will be inverted, ie 1 inverts the image and 256 does nothing.
-  * borderwidth: An integer between 1 and 20 or any negative number if you want to disable borders.
+  * _borderwidth_ An integer between 1 and 20 or any negative number if you want to disable borders.
 The integer is the width in pixels of the separating borders.

 ## Dependencies
 Unfortunately since this is a python script you need to have Python installed (I have tested this on both Python 3.5 and 3.7) and you will need the following modules: